Khloe Kardashian Has Not Forgiven Tristan Thompson After Revealing Baby’s Name, Reports ‘TMZ’

 Despite not being married to Tristan and his alleged infidelity throughout her pregnancy, Khloe Kardashian revealed that she gave her daughter his surname, True Thompson.

-Some observers assumed that the united front is proof that the Keeping up with the Kardashians star has forgiving Tristan over the cheating allegations.
+Some observers assumed that the united front is proof that the Keeping Up with the Kardashians star has forgiven Tristan over the cheating allegations.

-However, TMZ reports that their relationship is still in shambles and the new mother has not forgiven Tristan for his alleged infidelity and has not spoken to the NBA player for several days.
-The publication notes that Rob Kardashian is particularly furious at Tristan and the rest of the family is nowhere near forgiving him.
+However, TMZ reports that their relationship is still in shambles, and the new mother has not forgiven Tristan for his alleged infidelity and has not spoken to the NBA player for several days.
+The publication notes that Rob Kardashian is particularly furious at Tristan, and the rest of the family is nowhere near forgiving him.

 In an Instagram post, Khloe Kardashian wrote the following about the birth of her daughter.